ActuallyHappening/COMP1100/documents/Iteration_2/value_proposition_canvas.md

 # Value Proposition Canvas

 ### Customer Profile:
-Undergraduate UQ Students doing Bachelor of Computer Science who are planning which courses to enroll in during their course.
+Undergraduate UQ Students commencing in Semester 1 of a year doing Bachelor of Computer Science who are planning which courses to enroll in during their course.

 **Customer Jobs:**
 Our customers want to: